ICT2x01-P4-7/ICT2x01-P4-7-ICT2x01-p4-7/README.md

 ![MVCS Architecture](/img/basic-architecture.png)

 When a request is received, it will be routed to the respective controller that is responsible for receiving and displaying the results of the operation.
 The Controller will call the Service layer (business layer) that contains the logic.
 When an operation requires interaction with the database, it will use the Model that contains data model definition and operations.
+In this case, only UserService has to interact with the database for authentication.

 ![Architecture](/img/architecture.png)